-Jake founded dale’s Restaurants in 1946.
-They expanded to include a total of nine locations.
-Six of these locations were in Southern cities outside of Birmingham.
-Jake ran the two Birmingham restaurants until his death in 1966.
-His wife, Estelle, then took over his role in the business.
-Jake was a true pioneer in the restaurant industry.
-He introduced many innovative concepts and techniques that are industry standards today.
+Jake founded dale’s Restaurants in 1946 and expanded the business to include nine locations, six of which were in Southern cities outside of Birmingham.
+He ran the two Birmingham restaurants until his death in 1966 when his wife, Estelle, took over his role in the business.
+Jake was a true pioneer in the restaurant industry, introducing many innovative concepts and techniques that are industry standards today.

-Many things separated dale’s Cellar from other restaurants.
-The first was that patrons could see food being prepared before their eyes.
-One evening, a friend of Jake’s (as a joke) demanded to have his meal prepared “… right here, right now, at this table!”
-Consequently, Jake wheeled out a small hibachi grill and cooked the gentleman’s steak at his table.
-Soon after, word of this cooking style soon circulated.
-As a result, it evolved into dale’s signature feature – chef prepared meals for all patrons to view.
-Clyde Adams, head chef at dale’s Cellar in 1949, is pictured above.
-He is preparing a steak on the restaurant’s main grill behind a glass wall.
-Additionally, dale’s Cellar is one of the first restaurants to grill all types of food indoors.
-As we know, this is now a basic feature of nearly all of today’s restaurants.
+One of the first phenomena that separated dale’s Cellar from other restaurants was the fact that patrons could see food being prepared before their eyes.
+This originated one evening when a friend of Jake’s, as a joke, demanded to have his meal prepared “… right here, right now, at this table!”
+Jake then wheeled out a small hibachi grill and cooked the gentleman’s steak at his table.
+Word of this cooking style soon circulated and evolved into dale’s signature feature – having a chef prepare meals in full view of all patrons.
+Pictured above is Clyde Adams, head chef at dale’s Cellar in 1949, preparing a steak on the restaurant’s main grill behind a glass wall.
+Additionally, dale’s Cellar was one of the first restaurants to grill all types of food indoors, a basic feature of nearly all of today’s restaurants.

-As a result, Dale’s Cellar Restaurants’ reputation grew beyond Birmingham.
-Soon after, the demand had grown throughout the Southeast for other dale’s Restaurants.
-Then, in 1963, dale’s opened a location in Panama City Beach, Florida.
-This was the first location that wasn’t built in the cellar of a building.
-As a result, the decor in this location changed somewhat to reflect the Florida environment.
-Several of the classic dale’s seafood recipes were developed at this location.
+As dale’s Cellar Restaurants’ reputation grew to areas outside of Birmingham, demand grew throughout the Southeast for other dale’s Restaurants.
+In 1963, dale’s opened a location in Panama City Beach, Florida.
+The interior design of this location reflected the Florida environment.
+We developed several of dale’s classic seafood recipes at the Panama City Beach location.

-Murray, along with Estelle, was instrumental in the growth of Dale’s Sauces, Inc. In 1975 they established the basic operating procedures and business philosophies reflected at Dale’s Sauces, Inc. today.
-Most importantly, Murray was a major catalyst.
-He was behind the expanded distribution and upgrades in technology that dale’s Sauces experienced between 1975 and 1983.
-Above all, one of the main tenets of Murray’s philosophy was that each mixture of herbs and spices be combined every morning.
-This ensures the freshest product possible.
+Murray, along with Estelle, was instrumental in the growth of Dale’s Sauces, Inc. In 1975 they established the basic operating procedures and business philosophies that dictate the policies of Dale’s Sauces, Inc. Murray was a major catalyst behind the expanded distribution and upgrades in technology that dale’s Sauces experienced between 1975 and 1983.
 This procedure is still being followed today by Estelle’s son, Michael Levine.

 Pictured to the left, from left to right: Michael Levine, President, Dale’s Sauces, Inc.; Estelle Levine Silverstein, co-founder, and her nephew Alan Seigel, Vice President.

 It is hard to believe that over 70 years ago patrons of dale’s Cellar who requested a bottle of dale’s Seasoning could only be accommodated by filling a soft drink bottle with the sauce.
 But times have changed, and so have we.
-However, one of the many things that remains constant throughout our history is the high level of family involvement.
-As a result, we enjoy our commitment to our employees and loyal customers we have maintained over the years. dale’s Seasoning is a family recipe.
-A family recipe that we are pleased to share with our valued customers, acquaintances and family friends.
-While we are very excited about the years to come, we will always remain mindful of our past.
-Above all, our past will continue to play a major role in our future.
-Learn more about the tradition of dale’s here.
+We’re proud of our high level of family involvement.
+In addition, our commitment to our employees, and commitment to our generations of loyal customers, however, has remained constant.
+We’re pleased to share our family recipe with you, our valued customers, family, and friends.
+We are excited about the years to come and we will always remain mindful of the role our past will continue to play in our future.